Insubric/steepest_paths_tool/README.md

 The output of the steepest paths tool is a SpatiaLite database which can be accessed using either the open source geographic information system QGIS or the R statistical software (with “rgdal” or “sf” packages).
 This database contains 3 vector layers of three-dimensional polylines, which can be described as follow:
 * **lines**: The entire computed line from the point of ignition until a main mountain summit is reached, calculated solely on the basis of the morphology of the terrain and without considering the intersections with the forest cover.
-* **blocked_lines**: The computed line up until the point at which for the first time the trajectory leaves the forest for a horizontal distance greater than a threshold value (see the * *maxnoforest* * variable which is set by default to 40 meters in the R script).
+* **blocked_lines**: The computed line up until the point at which for the first time the trajectory leaves the forest for a horizontal distance greater than a threshold value (see the _maxnoforest_ variable which is set by default to 40 meters in the R script).
 * **last_forest_lines**: The computed line up until the point at which the trajectory leaves the forested area for the last time.

 Common attributes assigned to each resulting vector feature:
 * **id**: A unique number identifying the line.
 This number is determined by the starting point of the line which in our case is intended to represent a possible ignition point of a forest fire.
-These starting points are located on a regular grid by subsampling the centroids of the pixels of the digital elevation model (see the calc_nth variable which is set by default to 10 in the R script).
+These starting points are located on a regular grid by subsampling the centroids of the pixels of the digital elevation model (see the _calc_nth_ variable which is set by default to 10 in the R script).
 For each ignition point the steepest paths algorithm produce three types of polylines (lines, blocked_lines, last_forest_lines) which share the same origin and have therefore the same identification number.
 * **valid**: Can the steepest path obtained be considered valid or not?
-If the line reached the edge of the DEM at some point during its evolution, this value is 0, else 1.
+If the line reached the edge of the DEM raster at some point during its evolution, this value is 0, else 1.
 * **end_contained_in_forest**: If the endpoint of the line is contained within the forest, this value is 1, else 0.
 * **intersects_forest**: If the line intersects the forest, this value is 1, else 0.
 * **length**: The 2 dimensional length of the line (in meters).